 Before beginning with that debate let us look at the fact that there are hardly any women in power.
 The political world is still largely rather wholly dominated by men.

-There are 15 female world leaders currently in office, out of which eight are the first ones to come in office in their respective countries.
+There are 15 female world leaders currently in office, out of which eight are the first ones to come into the office in their respective countries.

 While there has been a considerable increase in women leaders, their representation is still very weak, accounting to only about less than 10% of the member states of the U.N.